 Top Fertilizer For Centipede Lawns Recommendations

-- See the handy chart on the label for directions on how to evenly spread this product over your
+- EASY APPLICATION GUIDE: Refer to the chart on the label for clear directions on how to evenly spread this lawn fertilizer.
+Achieve optimal coverage for consistent results.

-- For use in Centipede, Bluegrass, perennial Ryegrass, Fescue, St. Augustine, Bahia, Bermuda, Zoyia and Bentgrass lawns
+- VERSATILE GRASS COMPATIBILITY: Ideal for Centipede, Bluegrass, perennial Ryegrass, Fescue, St. Augustine, Bahia, Bermuda, Zoyia, and Bentgrass lawns.
+Suitable for various grass types.

 - Scotts Turf Builder Lawn Food feeds and strengthens grass to help protect against future problems